In a Crisis

 • See our Guide to Managing Suicidal Thoughts

-If you get to the point where you don’t feel safe with yourself and your ability to restrain from acting on suicidal thoughts, it’s time to seek immediate support.
+If you get to the point where you don’t feel safe with yourself and your ability to refrain from acting on suicidal thoughts, it’s time to seek immediate support.
+This can also include no longer being able to take care of yourself (e.g., feeling so depressed that you are unable to acquire, prepare, or eat food).

-In these cases, the best option is to visit a hospital Emergency Room (ER).
-There you can explain what is going on in your life, the thoughts you are having, and get in-person support from a mental health professional.
+In these cases, the best option is to visit a hospital Emergency Room (ER) (info below).
+There, you can explain what is going on in your life, the thoughts you are having, and get in-person support from a mental health professional.

 • Ask a nearby trusted friend to take you to a hospital emergency room